2016 Kaikōura earthquake

 The earthquake started at about 15 km north-east of Culverden and 60 km south-west of the tourist town of Kaikōura and at a depth of approximately 15 km.
-The complex sequence of ruptures lasted for about two minutes.
+The complex sequence of ruptures lasted about two minutes.
 The cumulative magnitude of the ruptures was 7.8, with the largest amount of that energy released far to the north of the epicentre.

-Over $1.8 billion in insurance claims were received.
+Over 45,000 insurance claims were received, resulting in a loss of NZ$2.27 billion (US$1.62 billion).
 There were two deaths, in Kaikōura and Mount Lyford.